Sharon Baker BSN, MN, CWHNP

 Information gives us what we need to be better consumers of health care, to know our resources and partner with health care providers to get the kind of care we need.
 My last two jobs required that I stay on premises all day every day.
 Therefore, I could not get out and do the type of networking needed to develop partnerships and keep WIN programs active.
 But……Now I have retired, and am devoting most of my energies to bringing our organization to the forefront of community awareness through new programs.
 It is so much fun to be able to set my own agenda each day and devote time to the topics I find interesting and important.
 Right now we are working on programming for 2017.
 See our tab for upcoming events for details.

 My time that is not working on WIN is spent in my yard.
 I love “digging in the dirt.”
-I have two sons.
-My oldest son lives with me in my basement apartment.
-He has lots of muscles and helps me with the heavy “digging.”
-Together we are creating our very own orchard and victory garden.
+When my oldest son lived in my basement apartment, together we created our very own orchard and victory garden.
 My “victory” of retirement.
 I have always gardened, but this year we are taking it to a new level.

 My youngest, is working on his MBA at Indiana University.
 He married last June and I now have a delightful daughter-in-law!
 My oldest son and fellow gardener, is an EMT with a theology degree.
 He is completing prerequisite courses in order to start nursing school in the fall.
 I think I must be a great planner.
 One son can take care of my health and the other my finances!
 My other family member is a rescue dog named “Bebe.”
 He follows me every step I take.
 What a loyal companion and joy he is.